karanshergill/BullZye/README.md

 # BullZye

 - Scripts
-    - `get_Stock_Symbols.py`: Gets the symbols for all trading instruments.
+    - `get_Stock_Symbols.py`: Gets the symbols for all trading instruments and inserts them into the table `stock_symbols`.